ThiyagarajahRajitha/Inventory-Management-API/README.md

 ### Database Setup

-Execute the `Dbscript.sql` file to create the required database schema.
+Execute the `Dbscript.sql` file to create the required database schema

 ### Configuration

-1. Open `appsettings.json`.
+1. Open `appsettings.json`
-2. Update the `ConnectionStrings` section with your SQL Server connection string.
+2. Update the `ConnectionStrings` section with your SQL Server connection string

 ## How to Run

 ### In Visual Studio
-1. Open the project in **Visual Studio**.
+1. Open the project in **Visual Studio**
-2. Build and run the application.
+2. Build and run the application
-3. The Swagger UI will open automatically in your browser.
+3. The Swagger UI will open automatically in your browser
-4. Use the Swagger UI to explore and test the API endpoints.
+4. Use the Swagger UI to explore and test the API endpoints

 ### In Terminal
 1. Open the project directory in the terminal